Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/03-Behavioral-PatternsPt.1/Lesson3.md

 **Q:** In what ways could this CoR approach be useful in your own work?

 ## Overview/TT II (optional) (20 min)

 ### Command

  *Command* is a design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event at a later time.
 This information includes the method name, the object that owns the method and values for the method parameters

+ The pattern allows you to *model* the concept of executing an action.
 It seeks to encapsulate information to perform an action into a command object.

- It involves three components types:
+ It involves **three component types**:

- - The invoker stores and executes commands.
+ - The **invoker** stores and executes commands.

- - The command encapsulates the action as an object.
+ - The **command** encapsulates the action as an object.

- - The receiver is the object that’s acted upon by the command.
+ - The **receiver** is the object acted upon by the command.

-The pattern allows you to *model* the concept of executing an action.

 #### Problems Addressed